 But without Faith, it is Impossible to please Him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him.
 Hebrews 11:6

-Faith, its only a five letter word, yet it’s so powerful!
+Faith, it is only a five-letter word, yet it’s so powerful!

 Why do we find it so hard, to put our complete trust and faith in God?